-- Analyses the balance sheet in terms of achieving the allocation and efficient use of assets and liabilities and ensuring their prudent management; - Monitors and reviews the following risks of the bank and ensures their prudent management (credit risk, interest rate risk, liquidity risk, financing risk, portfolio and capital risk); - Monitor the external environment and measure the impact on profitability of factors such as: - Interest rate volatility, its evolution, periodic performance of crisis simulations (application of stress-test scenarios), sensitivity analyses (e.g. VaR); - Market liquidity; - Exchange rate volatility, its evolution, periodic performance of crisis simulations (application of stress-test scenarios), sensitivity analyses (e.g. VaR); - Monetary and fiscal policies and the impact of other changes in the economic environment; - Competition on the banking market, market strategies and market shares. - Monitors profitability at product and department level; - Monitors profitability at product and department level with regard to capital allocation and cost; - Analyses the current structure and the forecasted structure of the capital structure; - Analyses the bank's current performance in relation to the budget and to the objectives and policies at the bank level; - Analyses the structure and cost of attracted funds and their allocation and defines the financing policy of the lending activity; - Analyses the structure and quality of the bank's loan portfolio; - Analyses and orders measures regarding the following aspects: - Interest rate and commission policy; - \circ $\;$ The structure and maturity of their assets and liabilities; - \circ $\ \ \,$ Type and size of the interest rate gap; - \circ $\;$ The size of foreign exchange positions on the total and on each currency; - Stress and sensitivity analyses; - Liquidity analyses and liquidity rates.
+• Analyses the balance sheet in terms of achieving the allocation and efficient use of assets and liabilities and ensuring their prudent management;

+- Monitors and reviews the following risks of the bank and ensures their prudent management (credit risk, interest rate risk, liquidity risk, financing risk, portfolio and capital risk); - Monitor the external environment and measure the impact on profitability of factors such as: - Interest rate volatility, its evolution, periodic performance of crisis simulations (application of stress-test scenarios), sensitivity analyses; - Market liquidity; - Exchange rate volatility, its evolution, periodic performance of crisis simulations (application of stress-test scenarios), sensitivity analyses; - o Monetary and fiscal policies and the impact of other changes in the economic environment; - o Competition on the banking market, market strategies and market shares. - Monitors profitability at product and department level; - Monitors profitability at product and department level with regard to capital allocation and cost; - Analyses the current structure and the forecasted structure of the capital structure; - Analyses the bank's current performance in relation to the budget and to the objectives and policies at the bank level; - Analyses the structure and cost of attracted funds and their allocation and defines the financing policy of the lending activity; - Analyses the structure and quality of the bank's loan portfolio; - Analyses and orders measure regarding the following aspects: - o Interest rate and commission policy; - The structure and maturity of their assets and liabilities; - o Type and size of the interest rate gap; - o The size of foreign exchange positions on the total and on each currency; - o Stress and sensitivity analyses; - o Liquidity analyses and liquidity rates. - Analyses the conditions of the general and banking economic environment; - Proposes to the Board of Directors the definition of the strategy regarding the management of the bank's assets and liabilities in order to optimize the profit; - Analyses the movements on the clients' accounts and the dynamics of the deposits, the level of use of the contracted lines and limits; - Analyses and makes comparisons regarding the interest rates practiced on the market and those practiced by the bank and makes proposals to modify them; - Analyses and approves the prices of new products / services and / or price changes of existing products / services, based on the economic assumptions of the respective business lines, as well as the way in which profitability will be improved by selling new products.
+For this purpose, the secretary of the committee will present during the meeting the minutes of the Steering Committee regarding the new products / services under discussion or the modification of the existing ones, the minutes that will include the opinions of all the departments involved. - In fulfilling the attributions mentioned above, the Committee ensures the fulfilment of strategies and policies, at the level of the Management Committee or of the Board of Directors; - Analyses the Bank's liquidity position, through internal reports; - Performs various liquidity simulations using the Liquidity Analysis Simulator; - Proposes and approves appropriate measures in case of deviations from the proposed level of liquidity indicators.